Ahab Bdaiwi

 My research ventures into an array of subjects and themes in Islamic studies but oftentimes revolves around the disciplines of intellectual and religious history, philosophy, theology, and oriental manuscripts in Islamicate societies.

-- Religion, history, and philosophy in Late Antiquity
+- Early Islamic Thought and Late Antiquity

-- Medieval Arabic philosophy: Avicenna and later Avicennism
+- Medieval Arabic Philosophy and Theology

 Curriculum vitae

-Dr. A. Bdaiwi studied at the Universities of London and Exeter, and received his PhD in Arabic and Islamic Intellectual History from the University of Exeter (2014).
+Dr Ahab Bdaiwi studied at the Universities of London and Exeter, and received his PhD in Arabic and Islamic Intellectual History from the University of Exeter (2015).
 He spent three years as a lecturer in Islamic and Iranian intellectual history at the University of St Andrews (2013-2016).
 In January 2016 he was Visiting Scholar of Medieval Studies at the College of William and Mary.
-Since August 2016 he is Assistant Professor of Medieval Arabic Philosophy and Islamic Intellectual History at Leiden University.
-He is also a member of the Leiden University Centre for the Study of Islam and Society (LUCIS) and founder of the Leiden University Shiʿi Studies Initiative (LUSSI).
+Since August 2016 he is Assistant Professor of Islamic Thought and History at Leiden University.
+He received the the Cook Crone Fellowship in Ancient and Medieval History in 2020-2021, spending a year Gonville and Caius College, University of Cambridge.

 Teaching activities